Queen-00/Age-Confirmation-Gate-/README.md

 📄 Licenses?

-This template is mine and free to use, modify, and distribute in personal or commercial projects.
-No credit or anything necessary (but always appreciated!)
+This template is mine and free to use, modify, etc. No credit or anything necessary (but always appreciated!)